 You might notice a bit more vaginal discharge around now.

 Every now and then, you or your partner might have days when you feel flat or irritable.
 That’s OK.
-But if you’re more than a bit teary or you feel sad, anxious or ‘flat’ for more than two weeks, get help.
+But if you’re more than a bit teary or you feel sad, anxious or ‘flat’ for more than 2 weeks, get help.

 Your baby when you’re 37 weeks pregnant

 Your baby looks a lot like a newborn at this stage.
 Your baby: